Plymouth Colony: First Thanksgiving

-Early relations with the Indians
+Early relations with the Native Americans

 After the departure of Massasoit and his men, Squanto remained in Plymouth to teach the Pilgrims how to survive in New England, such as using dead fish to fertilize the soil.
-For the first few years of colonial life, the fur trade was the dominant source of income beyond subsistence farming, buying furs from Indians, and selling to Europeans.
+For the first few years of colonial life, the fur trade was the dominant source of income beyond subsistence farming, buying furs from Natives, and selling to Europeans.
 Governor Carver suddenly died shortly after the Mayflower returned to England.
 William Bradford was elected to replace him and went on to lead the colony through much of its formative years.

-As promised by Massasoit, numerous Indians arrived at Plymouth throughout the middle of 1621 with pledges of peace.
+As promised by Massasoit, numerous Natives arrived at Plymouth throughout the middle of 1621 with pledges of peace.
 On July 2, a party of Pilgrims led by Edward Winslow (who later became the chief diplomat of the colony) set out to continue negotiations with the chief.
 The delegation also included Squanto, who acted as a translator.
 After traveling for several days, they arrived at Massasoit's village of Sowams near Narragansett Bay.
 After meals and an exchange of gifts, Massasoit agreed to an exclusive trading pact with the Plymouth colonists.
 Squanto remained behind and traveled throughout the area to establish trading relations with several tribes.

 In late July, a boy named John Billington became lost for some time in the woods around the colony.
 It was reported that he was found by the Nausets, the same tribe on Cape Cod from whom the Pilgrims had unwittingly stolen corn seed the prior year upon their first explorations.
 The colonists organized a party to return Billington to Plymouth, and they agreed to reimburse the Nausets for the corn which they had taken in return for the boy.
 This negotiation did much to secure further peace with the tribes in the area.

 During their dealings with the Nausets over the release of John Billington, the Pilgrims learned of troubles that Massasoit was experiencing.
-Massasoit, Squanto, and several other Wampanoags had been captured by Corbitant, sachem of the Narragansett tribe.
+Massasoit, Squanto, and several other Wampanoags had been captured by Corbitant, sachem of the Narragansett people.
 A party of ten men under the leadership of Myles Standish set out to find and execute Corbitant.
 While hunting for him, they learned that Squanto had escaped and Massasoit was back in power.
-Standish and his men had injured several Indians, so the colonists offered them medical attention in Plymouth.
+Standish and his men had injured several Native Americans, so the colonists offered them medical attention in Plymouth.
 They had failed to capture Corbitant, but the show of force by Standish had garnered respect for the Pilgrims and, as a result, nine of the most powerful sachems in the area signed a treaty in September, including Massasoit and Corbitant, pledging their loyalty to King James.